- Individual Counseling

 - Individual counseling is an active process, with both the student and counselor participating.

-The Counseling Center provides walk-in, crisis intervention, and emergency services for students who feel they need to be seen immediately.
+The Counseling Center provides immediate screening appointments, crisis intervention, and emergency services for students who feel they need to be seen immediately.

 Psycho-Educational group sessions may run from 60 to 90 minutes, and may be held on a weekly basis for up to ten weeks.
 Group sessions are free, confidential, and open to all Lehman College students.
 The groups are not "therapy groups," but rather educational workshops that focus on the following four areas: